Lenard-Balescu correction to mean-field theory: Markovian limit of the truncated hierarchy

 \section{Markovian limit of the truncated hierarchy}

-The present section is devoted to the computation of the long-time limit of the different terms in the integrated truncated BBGKY hierarchy of Proposition~\ref{prop:truncation}, showing that it coincides with the expected linearized Lenard-Balescu operator~\eqref{eq:FP}.
+The present section is devoted to the computation of the long-time limit of the different terms in the integrated truncated BBGKY hierarchy of Proposition~\ref{prop:truncation}, showing that it coincides with the expected linearized Lenard--Balescu operator~\eqref{eq:FP}.
 The proof of Theorem~\ref{th:main} is concluded in Section~\ref{sec:proof-main}.